Uclusion/uclusion-blog/_posts/2023-11-14-cap-table-issues.md

 ## Scrum, Slack, Jira and products like them reduce engagement
 Scrum encourages synchronous consensus building during time pressured meetings - frequently without advance preparation.
-The concept of a "sprint" was intended to fix organizations that wanted to plan every detail of a project for months or years.
-But the original problem was not detailed long term planning, it was forcing plans on developers without their input.
-Scrum ends up encouraging forcing plans in one to three week chunks, and even asking for up front estimates on those chunks.
+The concept of a "sprint" was invented to fix organizations before Scrum that wanted to plan every detail of a project for months or years.
+But the original problem before Scrum was not detailed long term planning, it was forcing plans on developers without their input.
+Scrum ends up encouraging forcing plans in one to three week chunks, and even asking for up front, unchangeable, estimates on those chunks.

 Similarly synchronous communication in Slack again needlessly increases a developers real time burden.
 Contrary to its name Slack makes everything urgent and difficult to process while doing complex work.